eclipse-orbit/orbit-simrel/README.md

 ### Orbit Aggregation

-The `orbit-aggregation` folder provides infrastructure aggregating the results of the following:
+The `orbit-aggregation` folder provides infrastructure for aggregating a p2 repository from the following:

 - Traditional EBR-wrapped OSGi bundles.
-- Maven OSGi bundles.
+- Maven direct OSGi bundles.
 - Maven BND-wrapped OSGi bundles
 - Legacy OSGi bundles required by the above.